Nooskewl/booboo/README_TOOLS.txt

 prune_sprite_json keeps only the required info in Aseprite sprite exports

+convert_model converts ascii .x models to binary .nsm models which are faster to load and smaller

 io_scene_goobliata_x - Blender 2.78 model import/exporter

 Some of these tools need SDL3.dll and SDL3_ttf.dll, located in the root of the